-Updated September 2018 – For earlier editions of Facts & Figures click here
+Updated December 2020 – For earlier editions of Facts & Figures click here

-The financial sector is a cornerstone of the Andorran economy due to its significant contribution to the country’s GDP (together with the insurance sector, the financial sector accounts for approximately 21%, while employing 5% of the workforce), with its banking system at the core.
+The financial sector is a cornerstone of the Andorran economy due to its significant contribution to the country’s GDP (together with the insurance sector, the financial sector accounts for approximately 20%, while employing 5% of the workforce), with its banking system at the core.
 It comprises five banking groups, eight financial investment firms, three asset management firms and 29 insurance companies, 15 of which are branches of foreign insurance companies authorized to do business in the Principality.

-The banking sector has over 85 years’ experience in the business with a presence in 14 countries and as of today comprises a total of five banks which together manage over €46 billion.
+The banking sector has over 85 years’ experience in the business with a presence in 11 countries and as of today comprises a total of five banks which together manage over €49 billion.
 Out of the five banks, three are Andorran-owned, one is a subsidiary of a Spanish bank and the other is owned by an American fund.

 The banks offer a full range of banking services including loans and credit, asset management and financial consultancy, operations with liabilities, financial analysis and other services (credit cards, transfers, etc.).
-They also have specialised subsidiaries of financing, insurance and asset management firms.
+They also have specialized subsidiaries of financing, insurance and asset management firms.